Skip to main content

 Drive through the Bekaa valley and visit the colossal monument of Baalbeck, the winery at Ksara and the fortified city of Anjar, known as “The Palace of the Desert”.

-The tour starts with the forest of Cedars followed by the visit of the Gebran Museum the international poet of Lebanese origin.
-After lunch visit the convent of St Anthony of Kozhaya, one of the numerous convents of the Holy Valley.
+Visit the forest of Cedars followed by the visit of the Gebran Museum the international poet of Lebanese origin and the convent of St Anthony of Kozhaya, one of the numerous convents of the Holy Valley.

 Visit Beirut down with its constructions built during the French mandate and restored starting 1993, the Roman Bath, the churches and mosques, and the national museum.
 Visit Beiteddine palace and the summer residence of the Lebanese president.
 Lunch then to Deir-El Kamar, Visit the wax museum of Marie Baz, Our lady of the tell church, the Kaissariya Caravan Seray